newrelic/nri-flex/docs/basic-tutorial.md

 ![](./img/basic-table.png)

+If you don't get anything, make sure that your YAML configuration file is well indented and that indentation levels don't use tabs instead of spaces.
+When in doubt, run your configuration through a YAML validator, such as [YAMLLint](http://www.yamllint.com/).

 ##  3. <a name='YourfirstFlexintegration'></a>Your first Flex integration

 This example shows how to collect disk metrics from file systems not natively supported by New Relic using the `df` command in Linux.

-The goal of Flex is to process the output of the `df` command, showing the file system and 1-byte blocks, while excluding file systems already supported by the agent.
+The goal is to process the output of the `df` command, showing the file system and 1-byte blocks, while excluding file systems already supported by the agent.
 If unsupported file systems are not mounted, remove the `-x` arguments.

 ```bash
 $ df -PT -B1 -x tmpfs -x xfs -x vxfs -x btrfs -x ext -x ext2 -x ext3 -x ext4